What do I need to add to my CV to get a job?

 You should also redraft your CV and cover letter for each position you apply for to ensure that every sentence is targeted towards the specific role.
 It sounds like a lot of work, but it could be the extra half hour of your time which lands you your perfect job.

 Mont Rose College is an accountancy specialism college in Ilford.
-We offer expert support and guidance to all of our students and graduates to ensure they have the best chances of securing a job after completing an accountancy course with us.
-Read more about our accountancy courses, which includes HNDs and top up degrees.
+We offer expert support and guidance to all of our students and graduates to ensure they have the best chances of securing a job after completing an accounting course with us.
+Read more about our accounting courses, which includes HNDs and top up degrees.

 If you are in your degree final year in accountancy, you are probably starting to think about what to do next.
 Searching for a new job can be highly time-consuming and if it’s your first full-time job, you may not know where to start.
 With 92% of recruiters taking to social media to find the best candidates, this should be one of the key places to start your search.